A road through Badlands National Park

 Sunset Crater Volcano National Monument

 As volcano eruptions go, Sunset Crater Volcano is the youngest volcano in Arizona’s San Francisco peaks.
-The eruption, around 1085, completely changed the landscape and the lives of the people who lived there.
+The eruption, around 1085, completely changed the landscape and the lives of the indigenous people who lived there.

 Flagstaff has a few other park units, like Walnut Canyon National Monument and Wupatki National Monument nearby.
 And it makes a great base for exploring Sedona or a good stopping over point to spend the night on an I-40 road trip.